Steve-O: Career

-Jackass and tours (2000–2003)
+Jackass (2000–2003)

+After completing his training at the Ringling Bros. and Barnum & Bailey Clown College in 1997, Steve-O was not selected to join the circus.
+He instead worked as a clown at a circus based at the Fort Lauderdale Swap Shop flea market and performed on cruise ships for Royal Caribbean International.
+During this period, he filmed his own stunts and performances, often distributing VHS tapes of his work to promote himself.

+In the late 1990s, some of these recordings reached filmmaker Jeff Tremaine, who was developing a stunt-based television project for MTV.
+Tremaine recruited Steve-O to join the ensemble cast of Jackass, which premiered in 2000.
+The series, which showcased dangerous stunts and pranks performed by Steve-O and other cast members, quickly became a cultural phenomenon.

-While performing in the flea market circus, Steve-O began sending videos of himself to Big Brother magazine editor and future Jackass director Jeff Tremaine.
-Once the connection was made Steve-O began to work on MTV's television series Jackass, which became an instant hit.
-MTV has subsequently released seven movies based on the series: Jackass: The Movie (2002), Jackass Number Two (2006), direct-to-video release Jackass 2.5 (2007), Jackass 3D (2010), direct-to-video release Jackass 3.5 (2011), Jackass Forever (2022), and Jackass 4.5 (2022).
-The installments Jackass: The Movie, Jackass Number Two, Jackass 3D, Jackass Presents: Bad Grandpa (2013), and Jackass Forever all became box office hits.
+Following the show's success, MTV released seven films based on the series: Jackass: The Movie (2002), Jackass Number Two (2006), the direct-to-video Jackass 2.5 (2007), Jackass 3D (2010), the direct-to-video Jackass 3.5 (2011), Jackass Forever (2022), and Jackass 4.5 (2022).
+Several of the installments — including Jackass: The Movie (2002), Jackass Number Two (2006), Jackass 3D (2010), Jackass Presents: Bad Grandpa (2013), and Jackass Forever (2022) — were box-office successes.

-In 2001, he released Don't Try This at Home on DVD, which contained material MTV censored.
+In 2001, Steve-O released Don't Try This at Home on DVD, which contained material MTV censored.
 It went on to sell 140,000 copies.
 He toured promoting the DVD doing stunts, which was filmed and released as Don't Try This at Home Volume 2: The Tour.